Mimris/mimris/README.md

 AKM Modeller is the tool for building Active Knowledge Models, a modeling tool with integrated Use-case Modeling and Meta-modelling capabilities.

-Its build on the same concept implemented I Metis (1985-2007) which was written in  C++.
+It is built on the same concepts as implemented in Metis (1985-2007) which was written in C++.
 AKM modeller is written in JavaScrip and using libraries like:  Next.js, React, Redux, Gojs ....

 # Develop bransh used for deployment of beta versjon